peernow/CME_NCOMMS_2020/README.txt

 5) Use the resulting .bin files with the PCA Varimax components in the run_pcmci_example.py file one at a time.
 Either run individually on dataset (ensemble member), or adapt the time-slicing in the run_pcmci.py file.
 The results provide other .bin output files with the causal network data.

-If question arise contact Peer Nowack.
+If questions arise contact Peer Nowack.